spacetelescope/webbpsf/docsource/intro.rst

 Most controls should be self-explanatory, so feel free to experiment.
-Detailed instructions on the GUI are available :py:mod:`here <webbpsfgui>`.
+Detailed instructions on the GUI are available :ref:`here <gui>`.

 ------